-My grandmother, Gandy, was not the best cook but just like my mom, she made a few dishes that became favorites, especially at the holidays.
-My Grandmother’s Spinach Rockefeller Recipe is one of those dishes ~ and a favorite side of mine.
+My grandmother was not the best cook, but just like my mom, she made a few dishes that became favorites, especially at the holidays.
+My Grandmother’s Spinach Rockefeller is one of those dishes and a favorite of mine.

 My Grandmother’s Spinach Rockefeller has spinach, white bread ~ both pieces and crumbs ~ butter and seasonings.
 It’s topped with a bread crumb/Parmesan cheese mixture that, when baked, becomes a browned, crispy topping over creamy spinach (but no cream at all in the recipe).

 Growing up, we had this side usually at Easter or another holiday if the main course was beef or lamb.
 My dad and brother were not green vegetable eaters, so my mom made this knowing that she and I would eat most of it.
 And that was totally fine with me.
 I loved this spinach dish and would get nervous if a guest took a big helping, leaving less for my mom and me.

 Spinach Rockefeller is a great side with beef, lamb or ham.
 I’ve served it at dinner parties and people love it ~ something a bit different than creamed spinach.
 My Grandmother’s Spinach Rockefeller Recipe ~ I think you’ll like this one.
 Enjoy the holidays, and maybe this spinach side on your table.
 If you recognize the recipe and can shed any light on where it came from, please, do let me know ~ Happy Holidays, Kelly🍴🐦

 You might also like some of my other favorite sides for the spring holidays:

 - Honey Brown Sugar Glazed Carrots super easy recipe on the stovetop.

 - Easy Corn Casserole made with corn muffin mix, a family favorite!

 - Cheesy Potatoes classic hash brown potato casserole.